International Students – the Facts

 A global education

-- If you choose the UK as your study abroad destination (and we certainly hope you do) then not only will you be able to experience the different cultures of England, Scotland, Wales and Northern Ireland, but you'll also be able to experience Asian, African, Indian, European and American cultures as well.
+- If you choose the UK as your study abroad destination (and we certainly hope you do) then not only will you be able to experience the different cultures of England, Scotland, Wales and Northern Ireland, but you'll also experience Asian, African, Indian, European and American cultures as well.
 That's because more than one in ten students studying in the UK come from overseas – a much higher figure than the USA!

 - So, when you enrol at a UK university, you could expect to be studying alongside students from over 100 different countries.
 Now that's a truly global education.